About Website Accessibility

 Headings

 Headings are used to organize sections of information on webpages.
+Organization is achieved through the use of six heading levels, of which must follow a heading hierarchy

-Organization is achieved through the use of six heading levels, of which must follow a heading hierarchy.
-Proper heading order is particularly important to users of screen readers, who often browse webpages by moving through a list of available headings.
-When headings are used in a proper and semantic order, it makes finding information faster.
+Did you know?
+Screen reader users can browse webpages by moving through a list of available headings.
+When headings are applied in proper order, it makes finding information on webpages faster.

-2. Ensure proper heading order is followed
+• Ensure proper heading order is followed.

-• Do NOT skip heading levels
+• Do NOT skip heading levels.

-• Do NOT use headings to draw attention to an area or section
+• Do NOT use headings to draw attention to an area or section/

-• Unlike visual-users who scan webpages from top to bottom and side to side, screen reader users browse webpages by a list of available headings.
+Headings are important because they serve as landmarks on a webpage for users of screen readers.
+Unlike visual-users who scan webpages from top to bottom and side to side (visually), screen reader users browse webpages by a list of available headings.

 Do NOT skip heading levels